ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 struct {} Empty;
 ~~~

-Errors that occurred during processing individual reports are represented
+Errors that occur while handling individual reports in the upload or aggregation
-by the following enum:
+interactions are represented by the following enum:

 ~~~ tls-presentation
 enum {